opensensorhub/osh-node-dev-template/README.md

 ## Viewing and Harvesting Log Files

-General log file is accessible through the external volumes at
+The general log file is accessible through the external volumes at

     /home/osh/osh_config/.moduledata/log.txt